Skip to content

 4. Remember that Japanese maples are not indoor plants.
 They will do much better outdoors.

 If you are in a colder zone than us and plants in your area are still dormant, plants you receive from us may not be dormant.
-It is up to you determine when it is safe to planted or placed outside in your area.
+It is up to you determine when it is safe to be planted or placed outside in your area.
 We are happy to hold them here at the nursery if you contact us ahead of time, otherwise it is your responsibility to take care of them once the tree ships out from our nursery.

 ** Remember to give them water frequently in the containers and allow them to dry out.
 Our nursery potting soil will typically dry out faster than many other potted plants you may have.
 It is best to check the soil with your finger to determine if the plant has dried out enough to water again. **